 When it comes to the job description, any assumptions and the language used should be tested to ensure potential barriers or biases do not creep in.

-To encourage diverse interest in the role, it is helpful to include a diversity and inclusion statement, highlighting the organization’s ambition to create a diverse and inclusive workplace and welcoming applications from a broad range of candidates.
+To encourage diverse interest in the role, it is helpful to include a diversity and inclusion statement, highlighting the organisation’s ambition to create a diverse and inclusive workplace and welcoming applications from a broad range of candidates.

 How to structure the recruitment process:

 It is important to provide clear guidance on what information is required and to ensure candidates have the opportunity to stipulate any support or adjustments they may need.
 Autistic candidates may need support and guidance when drafting a CV and application letter.
 There should be a clear sense of the anticipated process and timelines, ideally in the form of a process overview document detailing the stages.

 How to structure the interview: